wilbur20074925d/robo-adviser/ReadME.md

 This module allows the user to:

-- Upload a CSV file of **daily adjusted closing prices** for 10 bond ETFs.
+- Upload a CSV file of **daily adjusted closing prices** for 10 ETFs.
 - Compute:
   - Annualized return
   - Annualized volatility
   - Sharpe ratio
   - Covariance matrix
-- Simulate 5,000 random portfolios (with and without short selling).
+- Simulate 10,000 random portfolios (with and without short selling).
 - Plot:
   - Random portfolios
   - Efficient Frontier